|

 Sciences to write a new comprehensive section on Historic Preservation for

 their popular website, The Whole Building Design Guide.
+Karen is the daughter and

 granddaughter of polar, especially Antarctic, explorers.
 She was a member